NeuromatchAcademy/course-content/projects/ECoG/README.md

-# NeuroMatch Academy (NMA) projects
+# Guide to choosing an EEG/ECoG/LFP dataset

 *July 5-23, 2021*

-# Guide to choosing an EEG/ECoG/LFP dataset

 New in 2021, we have ECoG datasets from Kai Miller!
 This is a rare dataset from intracranial electrocorticographic recordings in clinical settings.
 Please watch Kai Miller's TED talk to familiarize yourself with this type of recording.